ricardo-semiao/morphdown/README.md

 programmatically change the structure of R Markdown files.
 For example, to turn a ‘full text’ file into a summarized slide presentation.

-The package turns raw .Rdm files into a R list of sections and their blocks, which can then be targeted individually by editing functions.
+The package turns raw markdown (`.md`, `.rmd`, `.qmd`, etc.) files into a R list of sections and their blocks, which can then be targeted individually by editing functions.

 The morphing becomes much more declarative and documented than manually adapting the files, increasing speed, but most important,becoming more